Jeff Flake’s Senate Seat Is The New Battleground For Trumpism

 “I think what you’re looking at is a 60% piece of the pie that Kelli Ward and Sheriff Joe are vying for, but the reality is this campaign is months away,” Beach said.

 But in a race that has been full of surprises, another potential race-shifting development has campaign handlers and observers whispering.
-If McCain, who is battling brain cancer, retires before May 30, the filing deadline for the August primary, a special election will be held this year to fill the remainder of his term.
+If McCain, who announced in July 2017 that he has been diagnosed with brain cancer, retires before May 30, the filing deadline for the August primary, a special election will be held this year to fill the remainder of his term.
 A second Senate seat would be up for grabs.

-Given the sensitivity surrounding the subject — Ward has been criticized for publicly suggesting she be tabbed as his successor — most won’t discuss scenarios on the record.
+Given the sensitivity surrounding the subject — Ward has been criticized for publicly suggesting that McCain resign and that she be considered as his successor — most won’t discuss scenarios on the record.
 Republican Gov. Doug Ducey would appoint an interim replacement, and it’s unknown whether he’d choose one of the candidates for Flake’s seat or someone else who would run to keep the seat.
 Selecting McSally might further brand her as an establishment fixture.
-Selecting someone else seen as too moderate for Trumpism could inspire another populist challenger a la Arpaio or Ward.
+Selecting someone else seen as too moderate for Trumpism could inspire another populist challenger à la Arpaio or Ward.

 Arpaio, the only one who talked openly of the prospect, did so carefully.